v-puppala/Algotrading/README.md

 ![svc_6month](https://user-images.githubusercontent.com/54637095/227732568-ea8fcbdb-4f51-41ee-9b92-9aac9124f69f.png)

 By increasing the window, we see that the actual and predicted returns begin to diverge earlier.
+There's also in general more of a difference between the two quantities and it appears that the predicted returns at the 6 month window is actually worse for the most part than what is observed with the 3 month window